Popular Keywords

 11. Audio settings:

-Save the audio data to .wav format.
+a.
+Save as Wav: Save the audio data to .wav format.
 (It will be saved in your working directory.)

 1: Save audio data in wav format